HuyenNhung7/apiWebBanXe/JWT.md

 In this code, you are using the securityFilterChain function to configure the following security features:

 -   Disable CSRF protection (not recommended for production)
--   Allow all requests to /hello without authentication
+-   Allow all requests (GET, PUT, POST,...) to /hello without authentication
--   Allow all other requests with any authentication
+-   Allow GET requests to /api/v1/xe/all without authentication
+-   Disable authentication in other requests
 -   Add your custom jwtFilter before the UsernamePasswordAuthenticationFilter class

 **service/JWTFilter.java**